-Window shopping is an amazing experience in December when Manhattan's biggest department stores reveal their holiday window displays.
+Window shopping is an amazing experience just after Thanksgiving when Manhattan's biggest department stores reveal their holiday window displays.
 Checking out some holiday windows is a must-do during your holiday season visit to New York City.

 The windows displays are almost always on view shortly before Thanksgiving and remain up until just after the New Year, so they can be experienced by visitors throughout the holiday season.
 Most stores host a special event to mark the unveiling of the year's designs and in recent years there has been a greater amount of commercial support for the windows, with merchandise, books, and souvenirs available for sale at the stores and reflecting the year's theme.

 Con...sider taking our self-guided walking tour of the holiday windows.

 Bergdorf Goodman Windows

 The holiday window displays at Bergdorf Goodman are typically unveiled in mid-November and reflect the sophisticated signature design of Bergdorf Goodman.
 These windows feature not only high-end fashion but also authentic antiques.
 Each window is a work of art and should be required viewing on any holiday windows walking tour.

 The theme during the 2017 season is "To New York With Love" and was revealed November 14.

 Every year Lord & Taylor features classic holiday window displays along Fifth Avenue.
 Lord & Taylor window displays are typically unveiled in late November, featuring imagery and mechanical movements that make them both traditional and very enjoyable for families.